Deep Unfolding with Approximated Computations for Rapid Optimization: Case Study 2: Robust PCA

-To assess both accuracy and efficiency trade-offs, we use two datasets: \emph{(i)} Synthetic data simulated from the model in \eqref{eqn:RPCAModel}, where the matrices $\RPCARank^\star$ and $\RPCASparse^\star$ are generated from a Gaussian distribution complying with the low-rank and sparse priors.
-This synthetic setting lets us isolate the pure reduction in floating-point operations in a controlled environment that fully complies with the modeling assumptions of \ac{rpca}; and \emph{(ii)} Video decomposition, using the VIRAT video dataset~\cite{oh2011large}, where the low-rank component represents the static aspects of the video, while the sparse component models moving objects.
-This data allows us to evaluate our methodology in a setting whose resolution and temporal redundancy provide a realistic workload for measuring end-to-end runtime.
+To assess accuracy and efficiency, we consider: \emph{(i)} Synthetic data simulated from the model in \eqref{eqn:RPCAModel}, where the matrices $\RPCARank^\star$ and $\RPCASparse^\star$ are generated from a Gaussian distribution complying with the low-rank and sparse priors.
+This synthetic setting lets us isolate the reduction in flops in a controlled environment that fully complies with the modeling assumptions of \ac{rpca}; and \emph{(ii)} Video decomposition, using the VIRAT video dataset~\cite{oh2011large}, where the low-rank component represents the static aspects of the video, while the sparse component models moving objects.